qingkwl/yolov5/README.md

 - The result of `Epoch Time` is evaluated on 8 Ascend 910A with batch_size 32 per device.
 - The result of `Throughput` is of single Ascend 910A device.
 - **mAP<sup>val</sup>** values are for single-model single-scale on [COCO val2017](http://cocodataset.org) dataset.<br>The key configs are `--img_size 640 --conf_thres 0.001 --iou_thres 0.65`
+- When data preprocessing is the bottleneck, you can set `--cache_images` to `ram` or `memory` to accelerate preprocessing.
+Note that `ram` may cause out of memory.

 </details>